Church Langley take GOLD in Kurling Festival

 As children join Church Langley Primary School for the very first time, they enter one of our Reception classes for their final year in the Foundation Stage of Learning.
-The curriculum consists of six key areas of learning:
+The curriculum consists of seven key areas of learning.
+3 prime areas:

 During their time in Reception the emphasis is upon ‘learning through play’; children engage in a wealth of adult-directed tasks and child-initiated learning in both the indoor and outdoor learning environments.
 They participate in a wide range of hands-on, practical learning experiences, exploring and experimenting inside and out in all weathers; developing their sense of identity, confidence and autonomy whilst learning to collaborate with others.